 - If you don't pass the MOC exam, it may be retaken up to four more times during the MOC year.
 The original test fee of $175 covers the cost of all repeat exams.
 The last day a repeat exam can be taken is in December.
 Check the dates and fees for this year's date.

 - If you don't pass the MOC Part III exam by the ABOG-assigned date in December, your certificate will expire.
 If you want to regain certification, you must apply through the Re-entry process to reinstate your board certifications.

 - In addition to passing the MOC exam, if you're in MOC Year 6, you must also complete the Part I Professionalism and Professional Standing; Part II Lifelong Learning and Self-Assessment; and Part IV Improvement in Medical Practice assignments.

-An MOC practice test is available in the "Assessment of Knowledge, Judgement, and Skills" section of your physician portal personal page, just look for the words "Practice Test."
+An MOC practice test is available in the "Assessment of Knowledge, Judgement, and Skills" section of your portal, just look for the words "Practice Test."
 The exam structure including exam content, grading, and test selectives can be found in Assessment of Knowledge, Judgement, and Skills.